techee/lsp-proxy/README.md

   all other servers

 ### Dispatching requests to non-primary server
-Some requests, currently only completion, signature help, and formatting, can be dispatched to other server than the primary.
-Even when not configured explicitly, the proxy checks the above-mentioned feature availability and if the primary server does not support them, it uses the first configured server that does.
+Some requests, can be dispatched to other server than the primary.
+Even when not configured explicitly, the proxy checks availability of the particular feature and if the primary server does not support it, it uses the first configured server in the list that does.

 The following configuration options control this behavior:
 - `useCompletion` (default `False`): when set to `True` and the configured